z900collector/CPU32-Assembler/isa.md

 10-- ---- Type 2 Instruction - Register operations 80-bf
 11-- ---- Type 3 Instruction - Jumps/Calls (+halt) c0-ff
 ```
-Bits 5-0 are available
+Bits 5-0 are available for use.

 ## Type 0 Instructions

 The type 0 instructions have a range of 00-4f
 ```
 	NOP   = 0x00
-	BSET  = 0x01
+	BSET  = 0x01 - Register Only at this stage
 	BCLR  = 0x02
 	BTST  = 0x03